I've made it to my life's goal - the old age pension. Now I write for fun. Hope you enjoy reading.

-Note to all: Make sure you are there in time to see the Kids Dash at 8.00am to witness the littlies putting in some serious dashing or, even better still, see them drag their parents down the track for support – believe me, the kids have a great time.
+A note to all: Make sure you are there to see the 1km Kids Dash at 7.30am and witness the littlies do some serious track running or, if they find it necessary, drag their parents down the track – the kids have a great time.

 The costs for entry are: